 Smart lights can be controlled through an app on your smartphone or through voice commands.
 Some, such as Hive, Osram and Philips Hue light bulbs are operated via a separate control unit, bridge or smart hub, while others such as TP-Link Smart wi-fi LED bulbs can be operated directly from your smartphone or smart speaker, without the need for a smart hub.

 Smart thermostats offer more sophisticated control of your heating than a traditional thermostat.
 They allow you to control the temperature of your home remotely, so you can turn up the heating using the smartphone app when you’re on your way home.
 Some even support motion sensors or GPS tracking to adjust the temperature automatically when you enter and leave home, so you don’t need to do anything.

 Many also claim to learn your routine and preferred temperatures, avoiding having to schedule it yourself - they can even be responsive to the weather forecast.
 All this can help keep your home closer to your desired temperature, and avoid you spending money on excessive heating.
 Some apps will also help you to manage the costs of heating your home.

 Smart doorbells include a camera so you can see who’s at the door without the risk of opening it to unwanted strangers.
 You can even get notified of visitors and speak to them when you’re not at home via your smartphone, particularly useful if you’ve missed a delivery.

 Leading brands include Ring and Nest, which are compatible with Alexa and Google Assistant voice control respectively.
 Since you don’t have to open the door, they add an extra level of security to your home.
 Some are also compatible with smart door locks like those from Yale, so you can even let in a family member when you’re away from the property, without having to lend them your key.

-For more on smart doorbells, the top brands and what you need to know, see our
+For more on smart doorbells, the top brands and what you need to know, see our best smart doorbells.